lyon-fnal/devenv/clion-mac.md

 And now CMake should run to completion!
 You may see some warnings and you may ignore then.

 After CMake finishes, CLion will gather symbol information and index the code (you'll see an indication of this in the status bar at the bottom of the CLion window).
 This may take a long time and some functionality is limited while this is happening.
 It only takes a long time the first time it indexes.

+### Indexing never happens - now what?

+If you never see `Indexing` on the status bar, you cannot resolve any headers or symbols in the code, and there are a large number of red wavy lines underneath `#include` lines, thn your Mac CVMFS is likely not mounted.
+Quite CLion, mount CVMFS on your Mac, start CLion and re-run `cmake`.
+That should force indexing.

 ### Building with Mac CLion